genesiscommunitysuccess/custom-elements-lsp/README.md

 Only the `src` files are watched for changes to update the analyzer, if you update the dependencies containing manifest files you must restart the LSP for it to be aware of the changes.

+*WARNING:* If you are using a monorepo pattern with workspaces, you must account for potential hoisting of the TypeScript library in the `node_modules` to a parent directory.
+The path of `src` and `dependencies` will be relative to the path created from the typescript install location and the `srcRouteFromTSServer` config option.

 ### FAST Syntax

 Enable enhanced completions and diagnostics by setting the `"fastEnable": true` option in your `tsconfig.json`.
 This will enable syntax such as `@event` on the template definitions.